 Data breaches and losses are regular headlines, and when they affect millions of individuals it isn’t hard to see why.
-Several high-profile organizations such as Equifax, Three and various local government organization in the UK have all been victim to data breaches; so, are organizations prepared for the impending regulations that could see fines for a data breach grow to €20 million?
+Several high-profile organisations such as Equifax, Three and various local government organisation in the UK have all been victim to data breaches; so, are organisations prepared for the impending regulations that could see fines for a data breach grow to €20 million?

 Get your Equifa-cts straight